 - Document Information: New Student: You are confirming that you understand your I-20 will be delivered electronically.

-- Immigration Information: Are you currently studying in the USA on a student visa?
+- F-1 SEVIS transfer-in Information: Are you currently studying in the USA on a student visa?
 Enter that information here.
 If not, please skip.

 - E-Signature Documents: Read and digitally sign both documents.